How to use Spot instances?

 • A bucket in object storage.

-• Workers on SPOT instances.
+• Workers on Spot instances.

 They will process the work in possibly small sub-batches saving output to persistent storage.